Every AFOQT Subtest Strategy You Need to Know

 Strategy for Analogies

 First, create a sentence that expresses the relationship between the given pair.
-For example, if given “AUTHOR : BOOK,” your sentence might be “An author writes a book.”
-Then apply that same sentence structure to find the correct answer.
-If the choices include “CHEF : MEAL,” you can verify: “A chef writes a meal” doesn’t work, but “A chef creates a meal” does—and if we revise our original: “An author creates a book,” the relationship holds.
+If given “AUTHOR : BOOK,” your sentence might be “An author writes a book.”
+Then apply that same structure to find the correct answer.
+If the choices include “CHEF : MEAL,” you can verify whether the relationship holds.

-Practice identifying relationship types rapidly.
-The more patterns you recognize automatically, the faster you’ll move through questions.
-Speed matters in this subtest because you have less than 20 seconds per question.
+That’s what makes pattern recognition so critical here—the more relationships you recognize automatically, the faster you’ll move through questions.
+Speed matters because you have less than 20 seconds per question.

 Word Knowledge: Building a Powerful Vocabulary